With summer coming to an end in Jefferson City, now is a great time to get a kick start on air conditioner maintenance.

 2. Clean the Outside

-Then turn on the vacuum to cautiously clean the metallic fins.
-These components are also known as condenser coils and transfer heat away from your equipment.
+Then turn on the vacuum to slowly clean the metallic fins.
+These parts are also referred to as condenser coils and divert heat away from your unit.

-You need to be careful with these fragile coils.
-Misshapen or crumpled fins can influence efficiency.
+You need to be considerate of these delicate coils.
+Bent or crushed fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust warped fins.
-You can also use a fin comb from an appliance part retailer.
+Use a butter knife to straighten bent fins.
+You can also get a fin comb from an appliance part retailer.
 A pro from Stieferman Heating Company Inc should handle severe damage.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard waste.
-Then mop the inside of the system with a wet cloth.
+After taking out the fan, pull out leaves and other yard rubbish.
+Then wipe the inside of the system with a wet rag.

 The only coil cleaner you need is water.
-Use gentle pressure from a hose nozzle to wash the fins, directing water from the inside out.
-Reinstall the fan once you’re completed.
+Use gentle pressure from a hose nozzle to clean the fins, showering water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not working correctly, give us a call at 573-635-3547.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not running like it should, contact us a call at 573-635-3547.

 Related: Air Conditioner Service: Pay a Little Now, Save Later